mcdavid256/todo/readme.md

 Laravel Todo App.
 ==============================

-This is a simple to app created in laravel using the Admin Wrap Bootstrap theme
+This is a simple todo app created in laravel using the Admin Wrap Bootstrap theme